realparmesan/Noah-Website/content/squad-members/lee.md

 +++
 active = true
 blurb = "Another showing from ol' Blighty in the Frothers squad.
 A proper target man, Lee has got the lot up top.
-Lee's ability to hold up the play and chip in with goals is a welcome addition to the team." fut_card = "/images/141284170_229806925297219_7504630569014553552_n.jpg" kit_number = 9 mug_shot = "/images/img_3354.JPG"
+Lee's ability to hold up the play and chip in with goals is a welcome addition to the team and loves being in for a laugh with the lads after the match." fut_card = "/images/141284170_229806925297219_7504630569014553552_n.jpg" kit_number = 9 mug_shot = "/images/img_3354.JPG"